Field Trips

 Information, including maps, for the birding locations mentioned in the list of field trips here can found on the pages of the Birding Areas section of this website (see the navigation menu).

-The leader’s phone number is included for each trip so that you can call the night before or the morning of the trip if you have any questions.
-You can also check the Mearns Groups.io site for any last-minute changes.
+The leader’s phone number is included for each trip so that you can call if you have any questions.
+Any changes to the field trip schedule will be announced via the Mearns Groups.io group.

 April

-April 20, Saturday, Wallkill River National Wildlife Refuge, Pine Island, New York: Meet Johanna Bloomfield (541-778-1754) at the refuge platform on Oil City Road at 8:30 am for ducks, grebes, gallinules, and, hopefully, Sandhill Cranes!
+April 12, Saturday, 8:30 am, Wallkill River National Wildlife Refuge with Rich Van Tieghem (201-370-2721).
+Meet Rich at the Oil City Road platform at 8:30 am for Blue and Green-winged Teal, egrets, gallinules, and Sandhill Cranes.

 Yellow-crowned Night Heron.
 Photo by Bill Fiero.